 - $3 million to construct a new pavilion at Mackie Road Reserve as part of Council’s masterplan

 - $250,000 to upgrade lighting at Koornang Park, Carnegie

 - $250,000 to upgrade lighting at Lord Reserve, Carnegie.

 Council is committed to delivering the projects that matter to you, and to helping to bring about the urgent policy reforms you want to see.

-On 19 July, Council unanimously adopted its priority projects for the state electorates of Bentleigh, Caulfield and Oakleigh.
-Until election day and beyond, we will advocate for these priorities on behalf of the community.
+On 19 July, Council unanimously adopted its 2022 state election priority projects for the state electorates of Bentleigh, Caulfield and Oakleigh.

-We are calling on the candidates for Bentleigh to commit to:
+We called on the candidates for Bentleigh to commit to: